Virtua Fighter

 Chuuken (冲拳) P Lau's normal standing punch.

-Katsumentai (括面腿󠄀) K Lau's normal standing high kick.
+Katsumentai (括面腿󠄀) K Lau's standing high kick.

-Senchutai (旋中腿󠄀) HOLD Down-rightK Lau's Mid-level kick.
+Senchuutai (旋中腿󠄀) HOLD Down-rightK Lau's mid-level kick.

 Move list (Short Jump attacks)